 Nelson Tasman LOTR trilogy sets

 Chetwood Forest scenes were filmed at Takaka Hill, a scenic hour-long drive (or nearly 2-hour long bus ride) from Nelson Tasman.
-This is where the spot where the Ranger ‘Strider’ led the hobbits through the country east of Bree while trying to escape the Black Riders.
+This is the spot where the Ranger ‘Strider’ led the hobbits through the country east of Bree while trying to escape the Black Riders.

 Dimrill Dale —where the fellowship hid from Saruman’s black crows— is accessible by helicopter.
 Look out for Mount Olympus (used to represent Dimrill Dale) and Mount Owen.